-The decision to locate the claims department in London does though come at an increased cost as office space, staff salaries and competition for talent are at a premium in the Square Mile.
-City of London rates in 2016 range from £98 - £103 per square foot (OKTRA Business Services: www.oktra.co.uk).
+The decision to locate the claims department in London came at an increased cost as office space, staff salaries and competition for talent are at a premium in the Square Mile.
+However, the cost has recently been mitigated with hot desking and flexible working arrangements, which mean that in general terms each employee spends two days each week working remotely from home.